Skip to main content

 Automatic update checks

 Interactive CLI commands check for a new public CLI release at most once per day by default.
 When a newer version is available, Breeze prints a short terminal hint and leaves installation manual.
-The check is skipped for --agent, --output json, --non-interactive, --quiet, and CI runs.
+The check is skipped for --agent, --output json, --non-interactive, --quiet, and CI runs, and can be disabled entirely with BREEZE_CLI_DISABLE_UPDATE_CHECK=1.
 Automatic installation is never enabled by default.
 Opt in explicitly if you want Breeze to prompt before installing or install automatically.
 The last check result is stored separately in ~/.breeze/update-state.json; only your policy lives in config.toml.

 Manual updates